Chr15w1986/Metal-Re-injectionPP4/README.md

 ### **Update/Edit Track Page**

 1. On this page, a logged user can change the information made by them.
-All fields are already populated, allowing the user to see which information they would like to change.
+All fields are prepopulated, allowing the user to see which information they would like to change.
 2. The `Go back` button will redirect the user to the Rate a Track page without any changes.

 <img width="700" src="static/assets/img/readme_img/features/editatrackpage.png">